neoclide/coc-tabnine/Readme.md

 Use command `:CocConfig` to open user configuration file of coc.nvim.

-- "tabnine.shortcut":~

-      	shortcut  for tabnine source.,  default: `"TN"`
+- _"tabnine.shortcut"_: Shortcut for tabnine source., default: `"TN"`

-- "tabnine.priority":~
+- _"tabnine.triggers"_: Trigger characters of TabNine source, default: `[]`

-      	Priority of tabnine source.,  default: `100`
+- _"tabnine.priority"_: Priority of tabnine source., default: `100`

-- "tabnine.disable_filetyps":~

-      	Disable TabNine with configured filetypes.,  default: `[]`
+- _"tabnine.disable_filetyps"_: Disable TabNine with configured filetypes., default: `[]`

-- "tabnine.disable_line_regex":~

-      	Disable TabNine when the current line contains a match of any of the provided regexes.
+- _"tabnine.disable_line_regex"_: Disable TabNine when the current line contains a match of any of the provided regexes.
 For example, add "require" to disable TabNine when the current line contains the word 'require'., default: `[]`

-- "tabnine.disable_file_regex":~

-      	Disable TabNine when the file path contains a match of any of the provided regexes.
-For example, add "[.]js$" to disable TabNine in JavaScript files.,  default: `[]`
+- "tabnine.disable_file_regex": Disable TabNine when the file path contains a match of any of the provided regexes.
+For example, add "[.]js\$" to disable TabNine in JavaScript files., default: `[]`

 ## License